-(a) substantial new relevant evidence not available at the time of the original hearing;

-- (b) significant procedural irregularities which denied the student a fair hearing; - insufficient evidence provided to merit a finding of (c) responsibility; - sanctions overly harsh; (d) - (e) Clearly erroneous findings of fact.
+- (a) substantial new relevant evidence not available at the time of the original hearing; - (b) significant procedural irregularities which denied the student a fair hearing; - (c) insufficient evidence provided to merit a finding of responsibility; - (d) sanctions overly harsh; - (e) Clearly erroneous findings of fact.

-SECTION 2: Only the accused student has the right to appeal.
+SECTION 2: Only the respondent has the right to appeal.

-SECTION 3: All requests for appeal of the hearing board's decision shall be submitted to the University Judicial Council in writing no later than four calendar days (exclusing school holidays) from the Hearing Summary meeting with the Honor Council President or the mailing of the Hearing Summary Report to the student's address of record.
+SECTION 3: All requests for appeal of the hearing board's decision shall be submitted to the University Conduct Council in writing no later than four (4) calendar days (excluding school holidays) from the Hearing Summary meeting with the Honor Council President or the mailing of the Hearing Summary Report to the student's address of record.
 Requests must set out detailed reasons for the appeal.
-The hearing board shall submit a response to the appeal to the University Judicial Council.
-For this purpose, a quorum of the University Judicial Council shall be two faculty members, two students, and one administrator.
+The hearing board shall submit a response to the appeal to the University Conduct Council.
+For this purpose, a quorum of the University Conduct Council shall be two (2) faculty members, two (2) students, and one (1) administrator.
 The council shall convene a closed informal hearing within a timely manner to discuss the merits of the appeal.
 The standard of appellate review is very stringent and only in cases of a clear miscarriage of justice shall an appeal be granted.

-SECTION 4: The University Judicial Council may dismiss the case due to such procedural irregularities as will forever deny the student a fair hearing, grant the appeal and remand for a de novo hearing, with a new hearing board, for insufficient evidence, significant procedural irregularity, or substantial new evidence, or lighten sanctions if it finds the sanctions to be overly harsh.
+SECTION 4: The University Conduct Council may dismiss the case due to such procedural irregularities as will forever deny the student a fair hearing, grant the appeal and remand for a de novo hearing, with a new hearing board, for insufficient evidence, significant procedural irregularity, or substantial new evidence, or lighten sanctions if it finds the sanctions to be overly harsh.